 ALEXEY VEDEV: FISCAL POLICY SHOULD BE COUNTERCIRCULAR

-Alexey Vedev, Head of Financial Studies Department of the Gaidar Institute, Deputy Minister of economic development in 2014–2017, gave an interview to business journal “Invest-Foresight” on January 24 and spoke about the most relevant issues of Russian economic and budget policy.
+Alexey Vedev, Head of Financial Studies Department of Gaidar Institute, Deputy Minister of economic development in 2014–2017, gave an interview to business journal “Invest-Foresight” on January 24 and spoke about the most relevant issues of Russian economic and budget policy.

 — Alexey Leonidovich, is it true to say that Russia no longer needs strict fiscal monetary policy?